HarveyBates/Open-JIP/README.md

 <img src="https://github.com/Open-JIP/Open-JIP/blob/master/Open-JIP%20Pictures/Open-JIP%20Plant.png" height="250" width="250"> Open-JIP Plant

 # About Chlorophyll Fluorescence
 Chlorophyll a fluorescence can be used to monitor photosynthetic activity in plants.
-Light absorbed by a plants antenna complexes is channeled to a protein complex known as Photosytem II and results in three processes.
+Light absorbed by a plants antenna complexes is channeled to a protein complex known as Photosytem II (which is a special chlorophyll) and results in three processes.
 The first is a series of reduction and oxidisation reactions called photochemisty.
-The result of photochemisty is the production of energy in the form of NADPH and ATP.
-The second fate of light is the formation of heat due to a process known as non-photochemical quenching.
-The final fate is the one we can measure directly, this is known as chlorophyll a fluorescence.
+The result of photochemisty is the production of energy in the form of NADPH and ATP and helps the plant to grow.
+The second fate of light that has been channeled to PSII is the formation of heat due to a process known as non-photochemical quenching.
+The final process is the one we can measure directly, this is known as chlorophyll a fluorescence.

 <p align="center">
   <img src="https://github.com/Open-JIP/Open-JIP/blob/master/Open-JIP%20Pictures/Fate_of_Light.png" height="300" width="540">
 </p>

-The chlorophyll fluorescence occurs has a peak at 680nm (Far-Red in color) however, the spread of this peak streatches far into the infra-red portion of the spectrum.
-By measuring chlorophyll a fluorescence we can derive information about the photochemistry of a plant.
-The basic interpreation of chlorophyll fluorescence is that an increase in fluorescence is an indicator of poor photochemisty where as a decrease indicates higher photochemistry.
+The chlorophyll fluorescence that is emitted has a peak intensity at ~680nm (Far-Red in color) however, the spread of the emission streatches far into the infra-red portion of the spectrum.
+The basic interpreation of chlorophyll fluorescence is that an increase in relative fluorescence is an indicator of poor photochemisty where as a decrease in relative fluorescence intensity indicates higher photochemistry.
 The interpretation of fluorescence is a bit more complicated than this and will be expalined below.

 There are a few different methods of assessing chlorophyll fluorescence:
 1. Pulse Amplitude Modulated Fluorometery (PAM)
 2. Fast Repetition Rate (FRR)
 3. Fast Rise Fluorometry (OJIP)

-The technique of OJIP is named based on its three main phases, O-J, J-I and I-P:
+The chlorophyll fluorometer presented here utiliases fast rise (OJIP) fluorometry, this techniques name is based on its three main phases, O-J, J-I and I-P:

 <p align="center">
   <img src="https://github.com/Open-JIP/Open-JIP/blob/master/Open-JIP%20Pictures/OJIP.png" height="315" width="494">
 </p>

-- O-J   is the photochemical phase and corrosponds the rate of which the first electron acceptor (Qa) is reduced.
+- O-J   is the photochemical phase and corrosponds the rate of which the first electron acceptor (Qa) is reduced
 - J-I   corrosponds to the reduction of the pladtoquinone pool (PQ-pool)
 - I-P   is the result of a satuation of electrons on the acceptor side of PSI